AlexandreDecan/sismic/docs/evaluation.rst

 ------------------------------

 An instance of :py:class:`~pyss.evaluator.PythonEvaluator` can evaluate and execute Python code expressed in the statechart.
-Such an instance relies on the concept of ``context``, which is a dictionary-like structure that contains the data that are exposed to the pieces of code of the statechart (ie. override ``__locals__``).
+The key point to understand how it works is the concept of ``context``, which is a dictionary-like structure that contains the data that are exposed to the pieces of code of the statechart (ie. override ``__locals__``).

 As an example, consider the following partial statechart definition.